lucasnorruva/NorruvaMVP6/README.md

 - **Supply Chain Management:**
     - Managing a list of suppliers.
     - Linking suppliers to products (viewable on the product detail page's "Supply Chain" tab).
 - **Developer Portal:** Mock portal with API key management, interactive playground, and conceptual documentation.
+The OpenAPI specification is available at `/openapi.yaml`.
 - **Settings Page:** Basic user profile, notifications, and organization settings.

 ## Performance Considerations